colinchnews/colinchnews.github.io/_posts/2023/09/19/2023-09-19-07-57-29-987912-what-makes-a-burger-truly-gourmet-a-guide-for-national-burger-day.md

 ---
 layout: post
-title: ""What Makes a Burger Truly Gourmet?
-A Guide for National Burger Day""
+title: "What Makes a Burger Truly Gourmet?
+A Guide for National Burger Day"
 description: " "
 date: 2023-09-19
 tags: [NationalBurgerDay, GourmetBurger]